Emotional Intelligence

 Self-Management

 Manage emotions constructively, maintain focus under pressure, and respond with intent rather than impulse.
 This underpins resilience and consistency.
+The leader who can regulate themselves in difficult moments earns trust that takes years to build and seconds to lose.

 Relationship Management